pahuber/PHRINGE/docs/usage.rst

 Using External Files
 ~~~~~~~~~~~~~~~~~~~~~
-PHRINGE can also be used from within another Python module by making use of its API in the following way:
+PHRINGE can also be used from within another Python module in the following way:

 .. code-block:: python

-    from phringe import API
+    from phringe.api import main
     from pathlib import Path

     tuple_of_spectra_tuples = (('Planet Name', Path('path_to_planet_name_spectrum_file')),)

-    data = API.generate_data(
+    data = main(
         Path('path_to_config_file'),
         Path('path_to_exoplanetary_system_file'),
         tuple_of_spectra_tuples,
         output_dir=Path('path_to_output_directory'),
         fits=True,
         copy=True
     )

 .. warning::
     The ``tuple_of_spectra_tuples`` **must** be a tuple of planet name/spectrum file path tuples.
 If only for one planet